 But by God is it Star Wars.
 With the possible exception of Battlefront II’s brief and surprisingly enjoyable singleplayer, Squadrons is maybe the best Star Wars experience since Dark Forces; not the best game set in the Star Wars universe, but one of the best, most authentic depictions of the universe in a game.

 Luke’s exactly right.
-Squadrons is the kind of Star Wars game people hoped EA would make ever since they picked up the license.
-It’s a throwback to the classic X-Wing, TIE Fighter and Star Wars spin-off games from the late ’90s and early ’00s, and it only came out a couple of months ago.
+Squadrons is the kind of Star Wars game people hoped EA would make ever since they released the first Battlefront.
+It’s a throwback to the classic X-Wing, TIE Fighter and Star Wars spin-off games from the late ’90s and early ’00s.

 It’s great fun, and today, also great value.
-Go pick it up now and have a blast.
+Go pick it up now and have a blast on Star Wars Day.